AirTags make it easy to track and find your misplaced stuff like keys, wallets, purses, backpacks, luggage, and more.

 Can You Transfer Your AirTag To Someone Else?

 An AirTag can’t be shared, but Apple does allow you to transfer it to someone else.
 If you want to use an AirTag that someone else has used, they need to remove the AirTag from their Apple ID first before it can be transferred.

 AirTags use a feature called Pairing Lock which ensures no one can remotely unpair your AirTag from your device.
 An AirTag can be easily removed from your Apple ID so that another person can use it.
 So let’s take a look at how to remove an AirTag below:

 Here’s how to remove your AirTag from your Apple ID:

-- Connect your AirTag via Bluetooth to your iPhone, iPad, or iPod touch.
+- First, connect to your AirTag via Bluetooth to your iPhone, iPad, or iPod touch.

 If you’re looking for further support on removing an AirTag, check out Apple’s support page on: How to remove an AirTag from an Apple ID on iPhone, iPad, or iPod touch.

 Top tech tip: If the previous user removed the AirTag from their Apple ID but was out of Bluetooth range of the AirTag at the time, you’ll need to reset the AirTag before you can use it with your devices.